mackoel/vbSPT/README.txt

  and by Jan-Willem van de Meent (in external/), see copyright in individual files.
  =========================================================================
+VB5 blur model branch:
+- new analysis family that models localization errors and

-current master branch:
+master branch:

-VB3 fixed bugs:
- - corrected aggregation indices in VB3_removeState.m
+ - fixed VB3 bug: corrected aggregation indices in VB3_removeState.m
 --------------------------------------------------------------------------
 v 1.1.1 (2014-10-11): minor bugfix release
  - corrected a sign error in the KL divergence of the initial state vector